glipecki/angularjs-demo/angularjs-demo-ui/README.md

 # TODO
 - emit source map and ts files only for devmode (skip in production)
 - use full js files only in devmode (minified in production)
+- use full css files only in devmode (minified in production)
 - maven assebmly

+- cleaning in task aliases
+- functional tests